Our wallet review process

 We did not ask this question because we failed at a previous question.

-If the answer was "no", we would mark it as "Can't send or receive bitcoins" and the following would apply:
+If the answer were "no", we would mark it as "Can't send or receive bitcoins" and the following would apply:

 If it is for holding BTC but you can’t actually send or receive them with this product then it doesn’t function like a wallet for BTC but you might still be using it to hold your bitcoins with the intention to convert back to fiat when you “cash out”.